A SHORT HISTORY

 There are a number of different Kinesiology disciplines but the aim is always to bring a client into balance on all levels of his/ her being - physical, mental, emotional and spiritual.
 Kinesiologists talk about “balancing” a client, rather than treating them.

-All Kinesiology systems employ muscle testing or muscle monitoring (very gentle testing for a muscle response) to obtain information/ biofeedback from a client's body as to how the treatment session should proceed.
+All Kinesiology systems employ muscle testing or muscle response monitoring (very gentle testing for a muscle response to a specific challenge or question) to obtain information/ biofeedback from a client's body as to how the treatment session should proceed.
 This makes it a very individual and, for the client, an often enlightening experience.
 It is amazing how much information is stored in our subconscious, which we cannot normally access consciously.

 Charles Benham, the creator of the OHB Kinesiology system, used to liken the process of muscle testing to gain information from a client's body to taking a file off the computer hard drive and putting it on the computer screen, where it can be seen and edited.
 Once a subconscious issue has been brought into a client's conscious awareness, then it is possible for it to be addressed and treated.

-As a Kinesiologist I work mainly with Optimum Health Balance, a kinesiology system created by Charles Benham, with whom I was fortunate enough to do most of my training.
+As a Kinesiologist I work mainly with OHB, a kinesiology system created by Charles Benham, with whom I was fortunate enough to do most of my training.
 Charles, a widely respected and experienced Kinesiologist, developed OHB over a period of years during the 1980s and early 90s.

 OHB belongs to the field of Energetic Kinesiology.
 After some pre-checks have been completed to ensure testing will be reliable, one muscle is used as an indicator muscle.
 OHB uses muscle monitoring and sequences of special symbol cards/ icons to gather information about an issue or problem and to choose the best treatment.
 This method of “questioning”, where the client's body is responding to the respective symbols, bypasses any expectations or assumptions the practitioner or client may have – it is the client's body doing the “talking”!
 The whole process is guided by the client's body responses and experiencing this can give clients valuable insights into their problem and its cause(s).
 It has been likened to having a "conversation" with your body.

-I am qualified to offer training in OHB up to advanced level.
-Information on courses is available on the Courses page.
+I am qualified to offer training in OHB up to advanced level, however these courses are not running at present as they require personal attendance.
+Updates will be posted on the Courses page.

 TFH Kinesiology works with a range of muscles and looks closely at body posture and alignment.
 It incorporates aspects of Chinese Medicine, particularly the relationship of different muscle groups with specific meridians.
 For those familiar with the Law of the Five Elements, by correcting imbalances in the relevant muscles, it is possible to restore the correct flow of energy through the meridians of the 5 Elements.
 Many things we encounter in life disrupt this flow and lead to energy blockages and imbalances which, if they remain uncorrected, can in time lead to dis-ease and illness.
 Therefore keeping oneself balanced is good preventative healthcare but TFH can also help a range of health problems and is very helpful when settings our goals in life.
 Often our “heads” really want us to do something that our subconscious does not want us to do.
 In such situations the subconscious usually wins!
 By clearing any subconscious sabotage which is blocking our progress, we can align our energy with what we want to achieve.